thisiskorea/upstage_solar_mini_law/README.md

 # upstage_solar_mini_law
-1. download the laws file
+1. download the law file
 2. download the 'upstage' file, open it, and run it.